vkoves/vkoves.github.io/_posts/2022-06-04-stop-climate-change-by-ditching-natural-gas.md

-Lastly, I want to plug [Decarbonize My State](https://decarbonizemystate.com/), a project I've contributed to that seeks to help visualize a lot of this information on a state by state basis.
+Lastly, I want to plug [Decarbonize My State](https://decarbonizemystate.com/), a project I've contributed to that seeks to help visualize emissions information on a state by state basis.
 If you're curious what the biggest sources of emissions are in your state, I'd encourage you to check it out.